GLF Schools

 What is a Great Learner?

-2. Great Learners are exam ready because they are well prepared, with lots of time to lower stress so they can perform at their best and feel proud of their achievements.
+4. Great Learners are assessment ready because they are well prepared, with lots of time to lower stress, so they can perform at their best and feel proud of their achievements.

 Therefore, the gold standard of Glyn School’s curriculum is our students’ ability to self-regulate.
 Self-regulation is the ability to manage our own behaviour and aspects of our learning.
 It is the determining factor in students’ success, leading to significant additional learning gains, which increase as students get older.